Prooftoys is software and a set of resources for learning and using the principles of logical reasoning.

 Flexibility.
 Prooftoys is as well-suited to solving problems as to proving theorems.
 For example it easily works backward from the statement of a theorem or forward from the givens of a problem.

 Familiarity.
 Prooftoys works to present its mathematics in familiar, textbook-like style.
-For example type conditions are stated as assumptions rather than type annotations, and the result of division by zero is not a number.
 Proofs show up in a familiar textbook style as a list of proved statements, each derived from the ones before it.

 Transparency.
 Prooftoys makes the details of every step in every proof available in the proof builder and all proof displays.
 A click lets you drill down into the details of any step, to any depth.

 Resources.
-With this website you can see how it is done or learn about the ideas behind the logic to build your skills and confidence in solving mathematical problems through proof.
+With this website you can see how proofs are done or learn about the ideas behind the logic to build your skills and confidence in solving mathematical problems through proof.

 Prooftoys is for learning.
 If you need more power or larger scale, you should look at more established proof assistant systems, which support: